Ao-Collaboration/Ao-Collaboration.github.io/_posts/2021-04-13-gsuite-salesforce.md

 Whilst our base recommendation is to always carefully choose the right type of integrations and extesions - something that can get challenging with Google when considering things like privacy and security - we can take a deep breath and relax when it comes to the *integration* with **Salesforce**.

-Another very positive aspect of this integration is how far it can go depending on what edition of **Salesforcer** you are using and the different products of the **Google** portfolio.
+Another very positive aspect of this integration is how far it can go depending on what edition of **Salesforce** you are using and the different products of the **Google** portfolio.
 From a simple Gmail + Essentials to a more complex Google Analytics + Marketing Cloud, they have you covered.
 <br/>
 <br/>